keith-hung/timecard-mcp/docs/FEATURES.md

 #### `timecard_get_activities`

 Get list of activities for a specific project.
+Returns the `value` field needed for `set_entries`.

 **Parameters:**